mgamio/blog/_posts/2023-12-22-data-structures-foundation-efficient-programming.md

 ```kotlin
 [Book, Guitar, Bicycle, Radio]
 ```

+Scenario:

+- In a digital music service, Use a linked list to create a playlist to add or remove dynamically your favorite songs.
+If you have an array, inserting or deleting songs in the middle of the playlist would require shifting all the subsequent elements in the array, which is a time-consuming operation.

+- In an e-commerce application, use a linked list to create a shopping list to hold frequently requested items.

+- You might use a linked list to implement a stack, a queue, or a hash table.

 -- **Stacks**: Treat data as a linear structure where items are added and removed from the top.